Creating a sustainable way of life.

 Radon becomes entrained in ground water when radium in rocks decays and the energy that's released fires the radon atom into the water.
 The radon can be released from the water during aeration.
 The Bubble Up mitigation system aerates the water inside the tank and vents it to the outside.
 The water is then repressurized and supplies the household water.
 The Bubble Up often requires a water softener be installed ahead of the system to condition the water to prevent build up inside the valves of the Bubble Up.
 A free water test will determine the need for the softener.

 The conditions affecting the pricing of air or water mitigation vary from house to house.
 A visit to the home is needed before a price can be given.
-For air mitigation, testing of the conditions below the concrete slab allow the installer to determine the fan size and the number suction points that will be needed.
-This is a free test that requires drilling several holes through the slab and measuring the pressure with a micromanometer.
+Most air in homes came be mitigated for $1250.
 For water mitigation a free water test will determine the need for a water softener.
 This is necessary to insure the long term performance of the system by minimizing build up of minerals inside the pipes and valves.
 The homes plumbing system will be inspected for access to the Bubble Up and and a water softener, if needed.
+Please call for prices.

 Atlantic home performance does not test for radon in air or water to prevent a conflict of interest